OneSignal/OneSignal-Unity-SDK/com.onesignal.unity.android/Editor/OneSignalConfig.androidlib/README.md

 have already been done for you.

 ### Step 2 - Add icons to project
-If you have already run our SDK setup wizard (found in the Unity Editor via the `Window > OneSignal` menu) then you will already have the
+If you have already run our SDK setup wizard (found in the Unity Editor via the `Window > OneSignal SDK Setup` menu) then you will already have the
 `OneSignalConfig.androidlib` imported into your project at the path `/Assets/Plugins/Android/OneSignalConfig.androidlib`.
 If this is not the case please run the step **"Copy Android plugin to Assets"** to do so.
 Once this is ready you can simply copy the files you made in step 1 to the correct paths: